Pageboy (memoir)

-Pageboy is a memoir by actor Elliot Page.
+Pageboy is a memoir by actor, producer, and activist Elliot Page.
 It was published on June 6, 2023.
 Upon release, the book debuted atop The New York Times Best Seller list for Nonfiction.

 Reception

-The book received positive reviews from critics.

 The Washington Post called it "enthralling".
 The New York Times called Pageboy "brutally honest".

 The San Diego Union-Tribune wrote, "In the end, it didn't live up to the hype.
 But it's better that it doesn't, because it humanizes the larger-than-life subject."